uhhuhuhuhuh/dotfyle_and_nvim_config/README.md

-none-ls (Use Neovim as a language server to inject LSP diagnostics, code actions, and more) nvim-autopairs (autopairs for neovim written in lua) nvim-lspconfig (Quickstart configs for Nvim LSP) nvim-tree.lua (A File Explorer For Neovim Written In Lua) nvim-treesitter (Nvim Treesitter configurations and abstraction layer) nvim-web-devicons (Provides Nerd Font icons [glyphs] for use by neovim plugins) plenary.nvim (All the lua functions I don't want to write twice) basiaclly a neovim library
+none-ls (Use Neovim as a language server to inject LSP diagnostics, code actions, and more) nvim-autopairs (autopairs for neovim written in lua) nvim-lspconfig (Quickstart configs for Nvim LSP) nvim-treesitter (Nvim Treesitter configurations and abstraction layer) nvim-web-devicons (Provides Nerd Font icons [glyphs] for use by neovim plugins) plenary.nvim (All the lua functions I don't want to write twice) basiaclly a neovim library